NickyMeuleman/nicky-blog/content/react-refs/index.md

 ### Referring to React Components

-The examples above showed how to get a reference to a DOM-node.
+The examples above showed how to get a reference to a DOM Element.
 That's not the only thing refs are good for.
-They can also point to a React-Component
+They can also point to a React Component object.

 [Codesandbox demo](https://codesandbox.io/s/9jxqj20wqo?expanddevtools=1&fontsize=14&module=%2Fsrc%2FParentComponent.js&moduleview=1)

-Important note: you can **only** reference **class based components** this way
+Important note: you can **only** reference **class based** components this way

-### Referring to a DOM-element inside a React Component
+### Referring to a DOM Element inside a React Component

-What about when you made yourself a fancy `Input` component and want a ref to point directly at the html `<input>`, so you can call `inputRef.current.focus()`?
+What about when you made yourself a fancy `Input` component and want a ref to point directly at the `<input>`tag so you can call `inputRef.current.focus()`?

 ```jsx
 <Input ref={inputRef} />